dataPipelineAU/jwebsite/_posts/2016-05-05-the-problem-of-the-mean.markdown

 ---
 layout: post
-title_view:  "The problme of the mean"
+title_view:  "The problem of the mean"
 title:  "The problem of the mean"
 date:   2016-05-05 11:32:29
 categories: evaluation